EricssonResearch/scream/README.md

 Congestion control for WebRTC media is currently being standardized in the IETF RMCAT WG, the scope of the working group is to define requirements for congestion control and also to standardize a few candidate solutions.
 SCReAM is a congestion control candidate solution for WebRTC developed at Ericsson Research and optimized for good performance in wireless access.

 The algorithm is submitted to the RMCAT WG [1], a Sigcomm paper [2] and [3] explains the rationale behind the design of the algorithm in more detail.
 A comparison against GCC (Google Congestion Control) is shown in [4].
+A final presentation is found in [5].
 Unlike many other congestion control algorithms that are rate based i.e. they estimate the network throughput and adjust the media bitrate accordingly, SCReAM is self-clocked which essentially means that the algorithm does not send in more data into a network than what actually exits the network.

 To achieve this, SCReAM implements a feedback protocol over RTCP that acknowledges received RTP packets.